Vito0912/AudiMeta/README.md

 The public instance of AudiMeta is available at [audimeta.de](https://audimeta.de).
 An uptime status page is available at [status.audimeta.de](https://status.audimeta.de).

 Rate limits are in place to ensure fair usage of the service.
-The RPM (Requests per Minute) limit is 300.
-If you push the limit to far you will be blocked for 5 minutes.
+The RPM (Requests per Minute) limit is at max 120.

 ## Overview